emojicode/emojicode.github.io/src/reference/metatypes.md

 </pre>

 *type* must be a type identifier identifying a type whose meta type is available.
-These types are classes, enums and value types.
 This metatype can then be treated like any other value.

+>!N Currently, only the meta types of classes are available.

 To populate the variable from the above example, this code could be used: